zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/sysadminhandsonlab3.md

 ---
-title: "GitLab System Admin - Hands-On Lab: Backup and Restore"
+title: "GitLab System Admin - Hands-On Lab: Omnibus Backup and Restore"
-description: "This Hands-On Guide demonstrates how to backup and restore your GitLab instance"
+description: "This Hands-On Guide demonstrates how to backup and restore your Omnibus GitLab instance"
 ---

 > Estimated time to complete: 30 minutes